 3. Graphic Design

-Graphic designers proficient in various tools and software such as Adobe InDesign is also on the list.
-From websites and logos to business cards and social media accounts, more employers need experts who can create them.
+Graphic designers proficient in various tools and software such as Adobe InDesign is also on the top list.
+From websites and logos to business cards and social media accounts, more and more employers need experts who can create them.

 4. Social Media Marketing

-Writing a resume for freelance jobs doesn’t have to be tough.
-Since you’ll work many jobs but only for a limited time, building a strong one is vital.
-Rather than focusing on your work experience, stick to a “skill-based” resume that showcases your strengths and feats.
-You should also include keywords and links to your website and online profiles for ATS software and an added reference for potential employers.
-Still, hiring expert resume writers is a wise choice.
+Since you’ll work many freelance jobs, building a strong resume is vital.
+Rather than focusing on your work experience, stick to a “skill-based” resume that showcases your strengths.
+Include keywords and links to your website and online profiles.

 Sources: freelancer.com | forbes.com | seed.co | thebalancecareers.com